-Please note this is a paid for course.
+Please note this is a paid for module.
 If you have been provided a code please enter it in the course code box to the right to access.

-In course 10 we looked at challenges and coping strategies and identified that some of the coping strategies we use may be unhealthy.
+In module 10 we looked at challenges and coping strategies and identified that some of the coping strategies we use may be unhealthy.

-In this course, we look at ways that we can respond in a positive way to someone living with dementia.
+In this module, we look at ways that we can respond in a positive way to someone living with dementia.